 The final result represents a significant settlement of one of the most long-running investor-state claims in Belize, sparking multiple investor-state arbitrations and national constitutional proceedings running for over six years since the first nationalization in 2009.

-The Debevoise team acting throughout was led by London co-managing partner Lord Goldsmith QC, who also acted as lead advocate in the courts of Belize at all levels.
+The Debevoise team acting throughout was led by London co-managing partner Lord Goldsmith KC, who also acted as lead advocate in the courts of Belize at all levels.
 The Debevoise team also included associates Nicola Leslie and Conway Blake.
 Local Belize counsel included Eamon Courtenay SC, Godfrey Smith SC and Magali Marin Young SC.

 Debevoise & Plimpton LLP is a premier law firm with market-leading practices, a global perspective and strong New York roots.
 We deliver effective solutions to our clients’ most important legal challenges, applying clear commercial judgment and a distinctively collaborative approach.